 You’ll also be able to retain up to 45 interest-free days on purchases if your unpaid balance is totally covered by one or more SmartPlans.

 Another possibly unexpected benefit comes in the form of Westpac Extras – personalized cashback offers for specific stores that you’ll receive by email.
 It means that in some cases you’ll be earning rewards points and getting cashback on the same purchase.

 Something that certainly won’t be on your ‘most wanted' list is a foreign transaction fee, but it’s an unfortunate reality.
 The transaction fee for foreign currency payments, and payments to overseas merchants even if in Australian dollars, is 3% of the amount spent.

 None of this will be a problem if you don’t intend to use the card overseas or online, but it’s something you need to be aware of (and most cards do charge a foreign transaction fee).

 Looking back at that credit card wishlist, with most cards you may find it difficult to tick everything off without paying more than you were prepared for.
-But this card has the advantages of a satisfactory points earning rate, an upfront points bonanza, significant platinum benefits, security and hi-tech convenience, and even a balance transfer and an annual fee discount to make your early relationship with your card even better.
+But this card has the advantages of a satisfactory point earning rate, an upfront points bonanza, significant platinum benefits, security, hi-tech convenience, and an annual fee discount to make your early relationship with your card even better.

 ‘Platinum Rewards’ is one of the most popular varieties of credit cards.
 You can check out competing cards, such as the American Express Platinum Card and the Bendigo Bank Platinum Rewards Card, on our rewards credit cards page.